A Comprehensive Guide to Year-End Giving

 Partnerships come in all different sizes: they can be as simple as sharing your campaign on social media or as extensive as co-hosting a major event and making a big gift.

-Retailers and corporations like CVS, H&M, Bank of America, and more have been getting into the GivingTuesday game, and many businesses already find ways to give back during the year-end giving season.
+Many retailers and corporations are involved in nonprofit partnerships for GivingTuesday and actively give back during the year-end giving season.
 If you have a chance to partner with an organization that can bring extra credibility, reach bigger audiences, and help to make a bigger impact, then by all means, go for it.

 If you haven’t secured a corporate partnership yet, here are some things to consider as you approach one.